ladaposamuel/hubspot_script/README.md

 ## TODO

-- [] Condider large data, pagination and limiting queries
+- [] Consider large data, pagination and limiting queries
 - [] Handle errors efficiently so one contact item doesnt break the process

 ## Built With